woman laying on red light therapy bed

 Red Light Therapy for Specific Surgical Procedures

 Two clinical studies specifically examined red light therapy for C-section recovery.
 One found significantly less pain and reduced painkiller use when red light therapy was applied to the incision immediately after the procedure.
-A second study found lower pain scores after treatments at 12 and 24 hours post-surgery, making it one of the more robustly evidenced applications for early post-surgical use.
+A second study found lower pain scores after treatments at 12 and 24 hours post-surgery.

 Three consecutive days of red light therapy after coronary bypass surgery significantly reduced cardiac cellular damage and accelerated post-operative repair of cardiac tissue in 32 patients.
 A related study of 82 patients showed significantly lower post-surgery complications and less pain than the control group.